Todd Livingston

-Biography
+Career

-Livingston began his career as a comedian in the critically acclaimed quintette (later trio) 'Open Season'.
-The group toured the U.S. and Canada, headlining clubs and colleges and becoming regulars at L.A's Comedy Store, New York's Comic Strip and Improv, where they would often share the stage with Jerry Seinfeld, Adam Sandler and Chris Rock.
+Livingston began his career as a comedian in the quintette (later trio) 'Open Season'.
+The group toured the U.S. and Canada, headlining clubs and colleges and becoming regulars at L.A's Comedy Store, New York's Comic Strip and Improv.
 Livingston co-wrote and produced the group's novelty song "The Shakespeare Rap," which became a top 10 hit on the Dr. Demento radio show, and became the group's signature bit.

-During the slim non-touring time, Todd took gigs acting for network TV and movies, including Unsolved Mysteries and Umberto Lenzi’s cult horror favorite Hitcher in the Dark.
+During the non-touring time, Livingston took gigs acting for network TV and movies, including Unsolved Mysteries and Umberto Lenzi's Hitcher in the Dark.

+Livingston co-wrote with Nick Capetanakis, produced along with Capetanakis and Ken Meyer, and directed the supernatural comedy film So, You've Downloaded a Demon at Accidental Films.
+It was the trio's first feature film.
+The small indie movie premiered at the Cannes Film Festival in 2004.
+Meyer won the Oscar for Best Picture in 2024 as Executive Producer of "Anora".

-Livingston co-wrote & produced and directed the supernatural comedy film So, You've Downloaded a Demon at Accidental Films and the graphic novels, mainly published by Image Comics: America jr., The Black Forest and The Wicked West, as well as The Living and The Dead, Chopper Zombie and the mini-series The Odd Squad.
-From 2006 to 2010, he served on the advisory Board and nominating committee for the Spike TV Scream Awards.
+Livingston's first graphic novels were published by Image Comics.
+He also worked on America jr., The Black Forest and The Wicked West, as well as The Living and The Dead, Chopper Zombie and the mini-series The Odd Squad.

+Starting in 2004, Livingston cowrote multiple projects with Robert Tinnell including The Black Forest and The Black Forest 2.

 In 2007, Livingston was the model for Professor X for the Marvel comic book X-MEN Origins: Jean Grey painted photo-realistically by artist Mike Mayhew.
 Actress Ashley Benson was the model for Jean Grey as a teen.
+From 2006 to 2010, he served on the advisory Board and nominating committee for the Spike TV Scream Awards.

 Since 2017, Livingston has been writing Rocky & Bullwinkle comics published by American Mythology Productions.

 Awards

 The Black Forest won the Rondo Hatton Classic Horror Awards for Best Horror Comic of 2004, and in 2005 The Black Forest 2 won the award again.

-In February 2021 Livingston's comic Starring Sonya Devereaux was voted Best Comic of 2020 by a poll on pop culture site Critical Blast.
-The book's illustrators, Brendon and Brian Fraim, were voted Best Artists, and Livingston and co-writer Nick Capetanakis were voted Best Comic Writers.
-It is only the second time in history of the awards that a book and its team have swept all three categories.